nvieira-mcgill/rad-transient/README.md

 `>>> python3 collect_results.py ~/my_data_directory/`

 If no argument is supplied, the script will look for files in a directory `./previous_runs`.
-This directory is included on this github, and includes previous runs which amount to around 30,000 photon packets.
+This directory is included in a zip file on this github, and includes previous runs which amount to around 30,000 photon packets.

 Running the first of these scripts (`collect_results.py`) will produce a light curve from the runs (Figure 5 of the accompanying report) and running the second (`collect_MC_info.py`) will plot a series of diagnostics on e.g. computation times for the Monte Carlo itself (Figures 6-8).